There may be affiliate links in this post. Read my disclosure policy to learn more.

 Gelateria dei Neri

 If you love gelato in Italy, you will love Gelateria Dei Neri!
 You can easily spot it because of the line out the door!
-The Gelateria is very popular among the locals and word has gotten out!
-Now you will need to wait for 10-15 minutes to taste some of the best gelato you will ever have.
+The Gelateria is very popular among the locals, and word has gotten out!
+Now you must wait 10-15 minutes to taste some of the best gelato you will ever have.

-If you have one day or a week in Florence you are sure to fall in love with this beautiful city and find dozens of things to do and see.
-If you are traveling with your kids you can introduce them to so many historically important works of art that will help them know more and want to learn more.
+If you spend one day or a week in Florence, you are sure to fall in love with this beautiful city and find dozens of things to do and see.
+If you are traveling with your kids, you can introduce them to many historically important works of art, which will help them know more and want to learn more.